 Financial Incentives: Financial incentives are usually given to loyal customers as a reward.
 These can range from simple discount vouchers to club level schemes.

 Making Re-ordering Easier: Information about individuals can be retained in databases so that next time the customer only has to give a reference number and can re-order quickly (Palmer, 2005).
 This practice is common in online transaction websites.

 Equal Distribution of CRM in all Departments: It is not only the duty of relationship department to keep relations with customers going.
 People from other departments should also be trained to deal properly with customers.
-To achieve high levels of satisfaction requires the effort of all functions within an organization (Palmer, 2005).
+To achieve high levels of satisfaction requires the effort of all functions within an organisation (Palmer, 2005).